Image

 1. The digital PR associate continues pitching the campaign to other publishers.

-2. Other publishers catch wind of the campaign and natural syndication occurs.
+2. Other publishers catch wind of the campaign, and natural syndication occurs.

 Our digital PR associate also found success with YourTango.

-, The Anatomy of a Healthy Backlink ReportThe backlink report presented to the client indicates close to 400 social shares.
-You may notice the screenshot above shows 662 shares; this means there was a 73% jump in shares since we compiled the report.
+The backlink report presented to the client indicates close to 400 social shares.
+You may notice that the screenshot above shows 662 shares; this means there was a 73% jump in shares since we compiled the report.

-It’s important to note you can expect increases like that in backlink reports you compile or receive.
+It’s important to note that you can expect increases like that in backlink reports you compile or receive.

-College Candy responded favorably to our pitch – even inserting a gallery of all the campaign’s graphics.
+College Candy responded favorably to our pitch, even inserting a gallery of all the campaign’s graphics.

 Also honing in on the “sex” angle, Women’s Health wrote an article about the campaign’s results.